How to organise your DJ music collection

 Now that we have entered a digital age, the daily acquisition of tracks and the ease of saving these in portable storage memory devices have made it possible to reach a massive volume of sounds in chaotic proportions.

-This is why establishing an organizational structure in your library building workflow will help you navigate, search and identify tracks inside your DJ music library.
+This is why establishing an organisational structure in your library building workflow will help you navigate, search and identify tracks inside your DJ music library.

 Start with your computer folders